THE TURKS HEAD

 During WW2 the Turk's was run by the formidable Mog Murphy, who kept it open all hours for the local community to receive news of their loved ones.
 A plaque on the side of the building commemorates this.

-The pub remained open until the 1950's, when it became a storage depot for the Parks Department before a fire reduced it to a shell.
+The pub remained open until the 1950's, when it became a storage depot for the Parks Department before a fire reduced it to

 In the 1980's a group of local women, led by Maureen Davies, campaigned to save the building.
 Known as 'The Wild Women of Wapping' they not only raised funds to restore the building but also ensured that it would remain a benefit to the community.
 Today, the income from the lease supports charitable causes in Wapping.